Skip to contents

 otutabout

 (Optional).
 A character string specifying the name of the output file in an OTU table format.
-If NULL (default), no output is written to a file.
-If TRUE, the output is returned as a tibble.
-See Details.
+If NULL (default), the output is returned as a tibble in R. See Details.

 minsize

 (Optional).
-Minimum abundance of sequences for denoising.
+Minimum abundance of cluster centroids.
 Defaults to 8.

 unoise_alpha